ukui/ukui-kwin/README.md

 ## Description
 Ukui-kwin is the default window manager for UKUI desktop environment, and is forked from kwin.

-The first step we only rename these binaries and data files and change some necessary codes to make sure it won't conflict with kwin.
+At first, we forked from kwin, Because that Kwin suggest plasma will introduce the whole KDE desktop environment.

-Second, That Kwin suggest plasma will introduce the whole KDE desktop environment, We don't need it.
+Secondly, Along with the time of using it, In order to adapt to UKUI's desktop more, We modified some codes, Such as, some of Qt's componet cann't minimize when HiddenPreviews was set for 6 in the kwinrc; When you use the showdesktop function in the taskbar, the original dialog box will pop up automatically even you activate only one file; Usually, we just make the effect of blur disable not shutting dowm the composite when the config of OpenGLIsUnsafe was checked for true , etc.

-Third, In order to adapt to UKUI's desktop.
-According to our desktop environment requirements, some core code needs to be repaired, otherwise it will affect the use of some other of UKUI's components; we also need to customize some plug-ins according to our desktop requirements, such as shortcut keys, theme styles, mouse patterns, etc.
+Thirdly, we also need to customize some plug-ins according to our desktop requirements, such as titlebar theme styles. we set some peculiar shutcut, such as swiching workspace.
+Mouse style will make effect according to our's signal.

-Last, We need to introduce special proprietary configuration according to our requirements.
+Last, We need to introduce special proprietary configuration.

 ## Dependencies
 All of ukui-kwin's dependencies are found through CMake.
 CMake will report what is missing.